 This event introduced UNIDIR’s Middle East WMD-Free Zone Project’s publication “Means of Delivery: A Complex and Evolving Issue in the Middle East WMD-Free Zone Initiative”.

 Space is increasingly critical to modern life on Earth.
-However, there is growing concern that as space becomes more economically and strategically important, tensions between different space actor
+But there is growing concern that, as it becomes more economically and strategically important, it could become a theatre for conflict.

 Conventional arms continue to be the main weapons used in conflicts around the world, causing death and destruction, settin

 The United Nations Institute for Disarmament Research (UNIDIR) welcomes you to the 2022 Innovations Dialogue: AI Disruption, Peace, and Security (ID22).

 As outer space becomes increasingly critical for both civilian and military domains, it also becomes more contested.